vvachh/tikzGUI/README.md

 ####Circle tool####
 centered

+####Text tool####

 ####Generating tikz code####
 Click "Show tikz" to generate tikz figure code from drawing.
-You can edit coordinates and update the figure by clicking "Compile tikz".
+You can also edit the tikz code and update the figure by clicking "Compile tikz".

 Formatting does not show on the preview, but will work when compiled in LaTeX.